shankie-codes/arts-impact-data-tech-spec/phases/3-input-form.md

 ##Technical implmentation – estimated elapsed time

-3-4 months, including build of *Phase 1*
+2 months

 ##On-going effort

-While there's less administrative overhead than Phase 1, some small amount of review/approval and querying will be needed for self-submitted data.
+While there's less administrative overhead than Phase 2, some small amount of review/approval and querying will be needed for self-submitted data.
 We suggest 0.5 days per arts project added.

 ##Advantages